Pension Reform and the Efficiency-Equity Trade-Off Impacts of Removing an Early Retirement Subsidy

 We provide empirical evidence that the removal of work disincentives embedded in retirement earnings tests can increase old-age labor supply considerably, but it does so at the cost of more income inequality.
-Causal effects are identified based on a reform of the Norwegian early retirement program, which entailed that adjacent birth cohorts were exposed to completely different work incentives from age 62.
+To identify causal effects, we exploit a reform of the Norwegian early retirement program, which entailed that adjacent birth cohorts faced completely different work incentives from the age of 62.
 The reform removed a strict retirement earnings test such that pension wealth was redistributed from early to late retirees.
-Given the pre-existing employment and earnings patterns, this implied a considerable rise in old-age income inequality.
-In principle, this could have been offset by changes in the labor supply.
-We estimate that the reform triggered a 42% increase in hours worked during the ages covered by early retirement options.
-However, as the labor supply responses were of similar magnitudes across the earnings distribution, they did little to offset the rise in inequality.
-As measured by the Gini coefficient, inequality in overall old-age income rose by approximately 0.03 (17%).
+Given pre-existing employment and earnings patterns, this implied a considerable rise in old-age income inequality.
+In theory, this direct increase in inequality could be either amplified or offset by changes in labor supply.
+We estimate that the reform triggered a 42% increase in average hours worked during the period covered by early retirement options; however, as labor supply responses were of similar magnitudes across the earnings distribution, they did little to modify the rise in inequality.
+As measured by the Gini coefficient, inequality in overall old-age income rose by approximately 0.03 (21%).

 Oppdragsgivers prosjektnr.: 270875